libra/website/docs/reference/glossary.md

 ### LibraAccount.T

-* A **`LibraAccount.T`** is a Move resource that holds all the administrative data associated with an account, like sequence number, balance, and authentication key.
+* A **`LibraAccount.T`** is a Move resource that holds all the administrative data associated with an account, such as sequence number, balance, and authentication key.
 *  A **`LibraAccount.T`** is the only resource that every account is guaranteed to contain.

 ### LibraAccount module

 * **The LibraAccount module** is a Move module that contains the code for manipulating the administrative data held in a particular `LibraAccount.T` resource.
-* Code for checking or incrementing sequence numbers, withdrawing or depositing currency, and extracting gas deposits, is included in the LibraAccount module.
+* Code for checking or incrementing sequence numbers, withdrawing or depositing currency, and extracting gas deposits is included in the LibraAccount module.

 ### Libra testnet